SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Fine-Tuning Configurations

 \subsection{Safety Fine-Tuning}

-We similarly fine-tune the safety model on 100, 500, 1000, and 2500 samples from \citet{bianchi2024safetytunedllamaslessonsimproving}'s collection using the LoRA parameters from Table \ref{tab:lorasettings} with batch size 32, learning rate $1 \times 10^{-4}$, and linear scheduling for 10 epochs each.
-We select the best (i.e. safest) model (see Table \ref{tab:safety_model_harmfulness_scores}).
+We similarly fine-tune the corresponding safety models on 100, 500, 1000, and 2500 samples from \citet{bianchi2024safetytunedllamaslessonsimproving}'s safety collection using the LoRA parameters from Table \ref{tab:lorasettings} with batch size 32, learning rate $1 \times 10^{-4}$, and linear scheduling for 10 epochs each.
+We then select the best (i.e., the safest) model.
+Tables \ref{tab:safety_model_harmfulness_scores_llama} and \ref{tab:safety_model_harmfulness_scores_qwen} report the harmfulness scores after safety fine-tuning for all models.